-The VMP-300 is the most modular chassis in BioLogic’s range, with 16 slots for potentiostats/ galvanostats/EIS boards and/or booster boards.
+The VMP-300 multichannel potentiostat is a modular chassis, with 16 slots for potentiostats, galvanostats, EIS boards and/or booster boards.

 EIS capability is available as an option with a wide frequency range of up to 7 MHz.

-All multichannel potentiostat/galavanostats are multiple user systems.
-Several computers can be connected to the unit at the same time thanks to BioLogic’s Ethernet LAN connection capability.
+All multichannel potentiostat are multiple user systems.
+Several computers can be connected to the electrochemical workstation at the same time thanks to BioLogic’s Ethernet LAN connection capability.

 The most powerful hardware is only as performant as the software that sits behind it.
 BioLogic’s EC-Lab has earned itself the reputation as the benchmark for potentiostat control software based on a combination of intuitive control and analytic power.

 BioLogic EC-Lab® Software